kaistomics/cnnGWAS/README.md

 ```

-## Input file preparation
+## 0. Input file preparation
-### Input file format:
+#### Input file format:
-Input summary statistics file should be located under directory "00_RawDatas/". \
+* Input summary statistics file should be located under directory "00_RawDatas/".
+Example input file "AUTsummary.hg19.txt" is provided.
-Input file **must** be a tab delimited text file with 6 columns. \
+* Input file **must** be a tab delimited text file with 6 columns.
-Each of the columns should have a header row named as follows: \
+* Each of the columns **should** have a header row named as follows:

 ```
 snpid  chr     bp      a1      a2      zscore